shevkate/iss-todo/README.md

 # iss-todo

 ISS test task with adding, removing, filtering and editing features.
+Click on the left side of the item to mark one as done.
+Hover on the right side to edit or remove selected todo item.

 This template should help get you started developing with Vue 3 in Vite.